koushikvikram/koushikvikram.github.io/Wealth/millionaire-real-estate-investor.md

 > *"People try to overcomplicate real estate investing.
 You can’t pay $5,000 a month if you’re not making $5,000 a month." - Jimmy Napier, Millionaire Real Estate Investor, Chipley, FL*

-> ***Learning is that it is always progressive.
+> ***Learning is always progressive.
 It builds on itself step by step.
 On a practical basis, what I know is that I never need to know everything in order to do something.
 I just need to know the right things to do at any given moment.
 Over time, given enough chances to study and experience something, I naturally and progressively will learn everything I need to know to do it well.
 That is how I become an expert.***

 Great investing can be learned if I take it slowly, start with the basics, and follow proven models.